www-splitcells-net/net.splitcells.network/projects/net.splitcells.gel.ext/src/main/md/net/splitcells/gel/test/functionality/n-queen-problem.implementation.md

 This does not only apply to the demand and supply tables on their own.
 An Attribute's name needs to be unique across the demands and supplies.
-The reason for this, is the fact, that the set of all allocations is also modeled as a table and represents the assigned values of the demand and supply set.
+The reason for this, is the fact, that the set of all assignments is also modeled as a table and represents the assigned values of the demand and supply set.
-In other words, the allocations table works like a join of 2 tables in SQL.
+In other words, the assignments table works like a join of 2 tables in SQL.
 The following code defines the data format, but uses the not yet defined variables `demands` and `suipplies` for the actual values for an overview with less clutter: